2020 Presidential Candidates: Biden vs. Trump and Their Policies

 Biden wants to address the root cause of immigration at the Mexican border.
 He would provide a $4 billion aid package to Guatemala, El Salvador, and Honduras, which are plagued by narco-trafficking and violence.

-As of Sept.
-1, 2020, Trump lost 4.9 million jobs during his term.
+As of the most recent data from the Bureau of Labor Statistics (September 2020), President Trump has lost 4.6 million jobs during his term.
 That's a result of the coronavirus pandemic and 2020 recession.
 Prior to the recession, he had created 6.6 million jobs.
 That's a 4.3% increase over the 152.2 million people working at the end of Obama's term.

 Biden's “Buy American” plan would create 5 million new jobs.
 The government would spend $400 billion to buy U.S. products and services.
 Another $300 billion would fund research and development, including half for clean energy.
 Biden would more than double the federal minimum wage to $15 an hour.
-This would boost growth by giving workers more to spend, increasing both demand and business revenue.
-Raising the minimum wage would take 900,000 families out of poverty, but cost 500,000 workers their jobs.
+Raising the minimum wage would boost growth by giving workers more to spend, increasing both demand and business revenue.
+It would take 900,000 families out of poverty, but cost 500,000 workers their jobs.

 Racial Justice and Achievement, and the Wealth Gap

-Biden would double funding to Community Development Financial Institutions targeted to underserved neighborhoods.
+Biden would provide $100 billion in low-interest loans by strengthening Community Development Financial Institutions targeted to underserved neighborhoods.
 He would expand the Community Reinvestment Act to include mortgages and insurance companies so minority neighborhoods aren't excluded by redlining.
 Biden would increase funds for colleges that serve Black, Hispanic, and Native American students.
 He would provide free tuition at public colleges for families making less than $125,000 a year.

-Trump signed the FUTURE Act.
-It made permanent $255 million in annual funding for minority-serving colleges.
+Trump signed the FUTURE Act which permanently authorized $255 million in annual funding for minority-serving colleges.
+It also increased funding for Pell Grants.
 The Department of Education canceled repayment of $300 million in disaster loans to historically Black colleges and universities.

 Education is seen as one of the best ways to close the racial wealth gap and the minority achievement gap.
 For example, one study found that if Black and Hispanic students had the same educational performance as white students, it would have added between $310 billion and $525 billion to the economy in 2008.